Updated: November 27, 2024

 While Lisbon housing prices are more expensive than in other parts of the country, you will find many investment properties that are perfect for a second or third home, to rent out, or even live in permanently.
 If you are seeking a place to buy, property in Lisbon comes highly recommended, and if you work with a buyer’s agent, such as Goldcrest, you will also have access to new real estate listings and properties not publicized elsewhere.

-There are also no restrictions to buying real estate in Portugal, making it easy for foreign buyers to snap up property.
+There are also no restrictions to purchasing real estate in Portugal, making it easy for foreign buyers to snap up property.
 You will find plenty of different property types for sale in Lisbon, making it easy to secure your ideal property.

 Is there a property market bubble in Lisbon?